-Projects currently under construction include: The extension of the Stadtcasino Basel, one of the oldest and most important concert halls in Europe, Basel, Switzerland; Roche Building 2, the second tower for Roche in Basel, Switzerland; Children’s Hospital in Zurich, Switzerland; M+, a new museum for visual culture in Hong Kong in the West Kowloon Cultural District; AstraZeneca’s Strategic Research & Development Centre and Global Corporate Headquarters in Cambridge, UK; and the National Library of Israel in Jerusalem, Israel (planned completion 2020).
-Other ongoing projects include: FORUM UZH, a new building for the University of Zurich, Switzerland; TITLIS 3020, the repurposing of an old beam antenna and a new summit station in the Swiss Alps in Engelberg, Switzerland; Badaevskiy Brewery, the redevelopment of a six-hectares old factory area in Moscow, Russia; the new Headquarters for Lombard Odier in Geneva, Switzerland; Berggruen Institute, a campus for research and study in Los Angeles, USA; Royal College of Art Battersea South Campus in London, UK; Gasklocka, a tower in Stockholm, Sweden; New North Zealand Hospital in Hillerød, Denmark; and Triangle, a new building for the Parc des Expositions at Porte de Versailles in Paris, France.
+Projects currently under construction include: Roche Building 2, the second tower for Roche in Basel, Switzerland; Children’s Hospital in Zurich, Switzerland; M+, a new museum for visual culture in Hong Kong in the West Kowloon Cultural District; AstraZeneca’s Strategic Research & Development Centre and Global Corporate Headquarters in Cambridge, UK; and the National Library of Israel in Jerusalem, Israel (planned completion 2020).
+Other ongoing projects include: FORUM UZH, a new building for the University of Zurich, Switzerland; TITLIS 3020, the repurposing of an old beam antenna and a new summit station in the Swiss Alps in Engelberg, Switzerland; Badaevskiy Brewery, the redevelopment of a six-hectares old factory area in Moscow, Russia; the new Headquarters for Lombard Odier in Geneva, Switzerland; Berggruen Institute, a campus for research and study in Los Angeles, USA; Royal College of Art Battersea South Campus in London, UK; New North Zealand Hospital in Hillerød, Denmark; and Triangle, a new building for the Parc des Expositions at Porte de Versailles in Paris, France.

 Recently Completed Projects

-Herzog & de Meuron’s recently completed projects include: Tai Kwun Centre for Heritage & Arts, a high profile conservation project which will revitalise the historic Central Police Station Compound in the centre of Hong Kong (completed in 2018); Helvetia, Extension of Head Office, West Wing in St. Gallen, Switzerland (2017); 56 Leonard Street, a residential tower in Tribeca, New York, USA (2017); Elbphilharmonie Hamburg, a mixed-use complex comprising a new philharmonic hall and public plaza, as well as a hotel and apartments, in Hamburg, Germany (2016); Porta Volta Fondazione Feltrinelli in Milan, Italy (first phase 2016); The Tate Modern Project in London, UK (2016); the Park Avenue Armory, the ongoing restoration and reinvention of a historical landmark into a visual and performing arts space in New York City, USA (first two Pilot Rooms in 2011, Board of Officers room in 2013, Veterans Room in 2016); Blavatnik School of Government in Oxford, UK (2015); the extension and renovation of Musée Unterlinden in Colmar, France (2015); the mountain top station Chäserrugg in Toggenburg, Switzerland (2015); New Headquarters for BBVA in Madrid, Spain (2015); and the Vitra Schaudepot on the Vitra Campus in Weil am Rhein, Germany (2015).
+Herzog & de Meuron’s recently completed projects include: the extension of the Stadtcasino Basel, one of the oldest and most important concert halls in Europe (completed in 2020); Meret Oppenheim Tower in Basel (2019), Tai Kwun Centre for Heritage & Arts, a high profile conservation project which will revitalise the historic Central Police Station Compound in the centre of Hong Kong (completed in 2018); Helvetia, Extension of Head Office, West Wing in St. Gallen, Switzerland (2017); 56 Leonard Street, a residential tower in Tribeca, New York, USA (2017); Elbphilharmonie Hamburg, a mixed-use complex comprising a new philharmonic hall and public plaza, as well as a hotel and apartments, in Hamburg, Germany (2016); Porta Volta Fondazione Feltrinelli in Milan, Italy (first phase 2016); The Tate Modern Project in London, UK (2016); the Park Avenue Armory, the ongoing restoration and reinvention of a historical landmark into a visual and performing arts space in New York City, USA (first two Pilot Rooms in 2011, Board of Officers room in 2013, Veterans Room in 2016); Blavatnik School of Government in Oxford, UK (2015); the extension and renovation of Musée Unterlinden in Colmar, France (2015); the mountain top station Chäserrugg in Toggenburg, Switzerland (2015); New Headquarters for BBVA in Madrid, Spain (2015); and the Vitra Schaudepot on the Vitra Campus in Weil am Rhein, Germany (2015).

 Urban Designs – Current and Past

-In 2017, Herzog & de Meuron won the competition for a new master plan for the Nordspitze in Basel, Switzerland.
-One year earlier, in 2016 Herzog & de Meuron was commissioned to create a feasibility-study for the railway hub in Basel and the surrounding metropolitan area.
+In 2019, Herzog & de Meuron won the competition for a long-term development plan for the city of Ronquoz/Sion in Switzerland.
+In 2017, it had won the competition for a new master plan for the Nordspitze in Basel, Switzerland.
+In 2016, Herzog & de Meuron was commissioned to create a feasibility-study for the railway hub in Basel and the surrounding metropolitan area.
 The pharmaceutical company Roche announced in 2014 a new Development Plan for its Basel site, created by Herzog & de Meuron.
 The master plan will bring a large part of the Roche Basel workforce together in modern laboratories and office buildings.
 In 2012, Herzog & de Meuron completed Burgos Bulevar, an 11-kilometre long urban landscape development through the city of Burgos, Spain, merging public and private transport with green public spaces.
 In 2011, Herzog & de Meuron were commissioned to design the conceptual masterplan for the Skolkovo Institute of Science and Technology and its adjacent territories, near Moscow.
-Since 2009, the practice has also been developing the master plan for Lyon Confluence in France, the urban redevelopment of the southern tip of the city’s peninsula bracketed by the rivers Saône and Rhône.
+The practice also developed the master plan for Lyon Confluence in France, the urban redevelopment of the southern tip of the city’s peninsula bracketed by the rivers Saône and Rhône.

 Museum Projects – Past and Current